dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

   the default data group name for a whole table is **all data**.

-- **data_group_hash** - unique hash code (64 bit long integer) calculated by hashing the values of all grouping dimension columns *grouping_level_1*, *grouping_level_2*, ..., *grouping_level_9*.
+- **data_group_hash** - unique hash code (64-bit long integer) calculated by hashing the values of all grouping dimension columns *grouping_level_1*, *grouping_level_2*, ..., *grouping_level_9*.
   The data group hash identifies each grouping.
 DQOps will calculate the same data group hash for the data quality sensor readouts and the data quality check results for every table, as long as all the *grouping_level_X* columns contain the same data.
-When the data groupings from a source table (a table in the staging zone) shares the same data group hash as the downstream table, it is possible to perform data comparison across different tables and different data sources.
+When the data groupings from a source table (a table in the staging zone) share the same data group hash as the downstream table, it is possible to perform data comparison across different tables and different data sources.

-- **time_series_id** - a unique identifier that identifies every time series of check results and sensor readouts for each table, column, check and the data group.
+- **time_series_id** - a unique identifier that identifies every time series of check results and sensor readouts for each table, column, check, and data group.

-## Integration of partitioned checks with data grouping
+## Integration of partition checks with data grouping
 [Partition checks](definition-of-data-quality-checks/partition-checks.md) can also analyze partitions with grouping rows by additional dimensions within each date partition.
-Because both partition checks and data grouping by columns depends on adding all columns to the **GROUP BY** clause, DQOps groups rows both by the date partitioning column and the columns used for data grouping.
+Because both partition checks and data grouping by columns depend on adding all columns to the **GROUP BY** clause, DQOps groups rows both by the date partitioning column and the columns used for data grouping.

 The following SQL query shows how DQOps applies grouping by the grouping column and the partition date.